cloudflare/cloudflare-docs/content/terraform/advanced-topics/best-practices.md

 ## Directory structure

 Cloudflare recommends using a directory structure that relies on a combination of accounts, zones, and products for isolating changes.
 This setup lets you have fine-grained owners and scoped Terraform operations to a specific product in a zone.
-It also allows more closely align owners with Cloudflare's [default roles](/fundamentals/account-and-billing/members/roles/), as well as additional tools like AWS or GCP storage by permissioning separate state files.
+It also more closely aligns owners with Cloudflare's [default roles](/fundamentals/account-and-billing/members/roles/), as well as additional tools like AWS or GCP storage by permissioning separate state files.

 For products that encompass many responsibilities such as Rulesets, you can extend this even further by partitioning at the phase level (WAF, redirects, origin rules).